 Interpreting Signal Path

-Lossless Signal Path Examples
+Lossless Signal Path Example

 Lossless signal paths are indicated by a bright purple light, and mean exactly what the name implies: that the stream is going from the file to the device without being modified.
 Lossless signal paths are pretty boring--there just isn't much to look at if no-one's touching the audio stream.
 This is one of the more interesting ones possible in Roon, because it identifies